deeedob/thesis/content/10_introduction.md

 Throughout this work, we will discuss plugins and their impact on the usability of an application.
-Specifically, we will focus on the development of graphical user interfaces (GUIs) for audio plugins, examining their influence on user experiences and their relationship with development experiences.
+Specifically, we will focus on the development of graphical user interfaces (GUIs) for audio plugins, examining their influence on user experiences and their relationship with development workflow.
 When considering GUIs broadly, it's natural to contemplate their flexibility and stability.
 The sheer number of operating systems, graphic backends, and platform-specific details is more than any single developer could realistically